Fox News leader signs new contract, no ‘pivot’ planned

 “We don’t need to go further right,” Murdoch said.
 “We don’t believe America is further right.
 And we’re obviously not going to pivot left.
 All of our significant competitors are to the far left.
 So we’ll stick where we are.”

-Fox has been hurt in recent months by conservative outlets Newsmax and One America News Networks.
+The conservative outlets Newsmax and One America News Networks grew in viewership or attention post-election.
 Although Murdoch didn’t include them among his view of Fox’s “significant competitors” — that reference was to CNN and MSNBC — Fox has added an evening opinion hour to its lineup and highlighted commentary by its prime-time opinion stars during the daylight hours.

 Murdoch praised Scott’s “ability to seamlessly guide the newsroom as stories break, her openness to new ideas and her ability to innovate new opportunities to grow our business.”